The 5 Most important Camera Settings For Portrait Photography

 I took this image because it shows one part of shutter speed, which is called long exposure.

-as you know if you make a shutter speed of 10 or 20 seconds then you’ll get an image like that one.
+If you make the shutter speed of 10 or 20 seconds then you’ll get an image like that one.

-you’re not going to capture that kind of portrait at night, but you can do photoshop and create something awesome like this one…portrait photography
+You won’t be able to capture this kind of portrait at night, but you can try Photoshop and create something awesome like this one…

 Credit: PhotoBlog